docker-archive/ee-workshop/README.md

 	> **Note**: Feel free to examine the Dockerfile in this directory if you'd like to see how the image is being built.

 	There will be quite a bit of output.
 The Dockerfile describes a two-stage build.
 In the first stage, a Maven base image is used to build the Java app.
 But to run the app you don't need Maven or any of the JDK stuff that comes with it.
-So the second stage takes the output of the first stage and puts in a Tomcat image.
+So the second stage takes the output of the first stage and puts it in a much smaller Tomcat image.

 3. Log into your DTR server from the command line